ahmadhassanch/editable_table/html/readme.txt

 =================================================================

 3:50PM Going to fix load save issue for changed resolution
        Going to save the container width during save process And going to scale the table columns on load process

 4:15PM Going to start on Merge issue,
        first going to think about strategy/specs more closely.

+	   - Will allow for merge in top row only
+	   - will merge the next cell with current cell
+	   - May allow selected cells to be merged - Later
+	   - The distribution of cells below merged cells would divide equally

+	   - First start off by deleting the next cell